Northgate Natural Area. Photo credit: Bryony Angell

-“Mom, I wanna see that secret trail!” says my son, pointing to an overgrown path leading further into the park we are exploring.
-All around us are the twitters of chestnut-backed chickadees serenading us from the treetops above our heads.
+“Mom, I wanna see that secret trail!” says my son, pointing to an overgrown path leading farther into the park we are exploring.
+All around us are the twitters of chestnut-backed chickadees calling from the treetops above our heads.
 The appeal of both a “secret, off-the-beaten-track” path within the city and the chance of seeing or hearing urban wildlife is an irresistible draw to our family.

 We’ve been exploring the tucked-away wild areas around Lake Washington over the past two years, and have discovered some special places that are not only fun to explore but also home to many different types of wildlife.

 These urban hikes are part of official city open space but are not as well-known as our larger parks.
 Each offers different ecosystems to explore, and many are maintained by dedicated neighbors in addition to the municipality it occupies.
 Most are short hikes ideal for toddlers and preschoolers, although older children will love them as well.

 Editor's note: Find the first “secret urban hikes” article here.

 Talk about hidden!
 This wooded park bisects a quarter-mile-long suburban block in south Shoreline’s Ridgecrest neighborhood and offers a complete escape into the woods.
 Having grown up in nearby Lake Forest Park, I thought I knew all the public open space in this area.
 I only recently discovered Northcrest Park by perusing a city map for greenbelts where I might next explore.